davestewart/vuex-pathify/README.md

 }
 ```

-Use the `object` format to change names, even read/write sub-keys:
+Use the `object` format to change key kames or map sub-properties:

 ```js
 computed: {